History, tourist information, and nearby accommodation

 Attraction Type: Village

-Location: On a minor road 3 west of Burford, Oxfordshire
+Location: On a minor road 3 miles west of Burford, off the A40

 Photo Credit: David Ross and Britain Express